mohitshende/user-management-app/README.md

 yarn dev
 ```

-To run the tests
+To run the e2e tests, first run the project using above commands and then run below mentioned command.

 ```
-yarn cy:open
+yarn e2e
 ```

 ## Live Link